Adventure Cruises in Pearl Islands

 A Pearl Islands Cruise is a popular trip, either on its own or as part of a longer voyage from Panama to Costa Rica.
 The beautiful Pearl Islands Archipelago, located in the Gulf of Panama, is made up of around 200 small islands and islets.
-Most have no human inhabitation, but are veritable havens for wildlife.
-Often used as film locations for reality TV shows, you may recognise some of the landscapes already.
+Most have no human inhabitation but are veritable havens for wildlife.
+Often used as film locations for reality TV shows, you may recognize some of the landscapes already.

 Cruises to the Pearl Islands, Panama, incorporate plenty of fun activities and time for relaxation.
 Photogenic and picturesque, the islands boast pristine sandy shores that are lapped by crystalline warm waters.
 A stunning backdrop is provided by emerald patches of foliage and rocky volcanic terrain.
 Contadora Island is a playground for the affluent, boasting many lavish homes.

 Top things to do and see in Pearl Islands